wso2/choreo-samples/department-api-proxy-from-github/readme.md

 ### Configure and Deploy the API Proxy

-1. Navigate to the **Deploy** page of the API Proxy.
+1. Navigate to the **Deploy** page of the API proxy.
 2. Click **Configure and Deploy** button.
 3. Select **External** as API Access Mode.
 4. Click **Deploy**.

 ## Test the API Proxy

-1. Navigate to the **Test -> OpenAPI Console** page of the API Proxy.
+1. Navigate to the **Test -> OpenAPI Console** page of the API proxy.
-2. Use the OpenAPI Console to test the API Proxy.
+2. Use the in-built OpenAPI Console to test the API proxy.